Push-Pull Gradient Methods for Distributed Optimization in Networks: Introduction

 For directed graphs, to eliminate the need of constructing a doubly stochastic matrix in reaching consensus\footnote{Constructing a doubly stochastic matrix over a directed graph needs weight balancing which requires an independent iterative procedure across the network; consensus is a basic coordination technique in decentralized optimization.}, reference \cite{Kempe2003} proposes the push-sum protocol.
 Reference \cite{tsianos2012push} has been the first to propose a push-sum based distributed optimization algorithm for directed graphs.
 Then, based on the push-sum technique again, a decentralized subgradient method for time-varying directed graphs has been proposed and analyzed in~\cite{nedic2015distributed}.
-Aiming to improve convergence for a smooth objective function and a fixed directed graph, work in~\cite{xi2017dextra,zeng2017extrapush} modifies the algorithm from~\cite{Shi2015} with the push-sum technique, thus providing a new algorithm which converges linearly for a strongly convex objective function on a static graph.
+Aiming to improve convergence for a smooth objective function and a fixed directed graph, the work in~\cite{xi2017dextra,zeng2017extrapush} modifies the algorithm from~\cite{Shi2015} with the push-sum technique, thus providing a new algorithm which converges linearly for a strongly convex objective function on a static graph.
 However, the algorithm requires a careful selection of the stepsize which may be even non-existent in some cases~\cite{xi2017dextra}.
 This stability issue has been resolved in~\cite{nedic2017achieving} in a more general setting of time-varying directed graphs.
+The work in~\cite{xi2018linear,xin2019frost} considers an algorithm that uses only row-stochastic mixing matrices and still achieves linear convergence over fixed directed graphs.

 Simultaneously and independently, a paper \cite{xin2018linear} has proposed an algorithm that is similar to the synchronous variant proposed in this paper.
-By contrast, the work in \cite{xin2018linear} do not show that the algorithm unifies different architectures.
+By contrast, the work in \cite{xin2018linear} does not show that the algorithm unifies different architectures.
 Moreover, asynchronous or time-varying cases were not discussed either therein.